mosaicml/diffusion/diffusion/inference/README.md

 # Running Inference

-Once the model has successfully been deployed, we can run inference by running `mcli predict <deployment_name> --inputs <input_dictionary>`.
+Once the model has successfully been deployed, we can run inference by running `mcli predict <deployment_name> --inputs '{"prompt": "a cute bunny"}'`.